the-au-forml-lab/SERPL2019/index.md

   Seminar and seeks to bring together researchers in the design, analysis, and application of programming languages to build new collaborations among students and researchers in the southeast United States.
-SERPL's consists of a full day of research talks from student researchers at the undergraduate and graduate level, and is a venue for students to get feedback on their work before submission to a major conference.
+SERPL's program consists of a full day of research talks from student researchers at the undergraduate and graduate level, and is a venue for students to get feedback on their work before submission to a major conference.

   We are extremely excited to announce that the keynote speaker is: